-Starting this year, there is a new mobile-friendly way to obtain a Utah HIP number.
-Just visit wildlife.utah.gov/uthip from any computer, smartphone or tablet and complete a few brief questions.
+To obtain a Utah HIP number, just visit wildlife.utah.gov/uthip from any computer, smartphone or tablet and complete a few brief questions.

-You will need to provide information about any migratory game bird hunts you participated in during the 2016-2017 season.
+You will need to provide information about any migratory game bird hunts you participated in during the 2017-2018 season.